novuhq/react-quickstart/README.md

 It demonstrates how to trigger notifications from any backend and view them in real-time within the app.

+You can refer to [this](https://docs.novu.co/quickstarts/react#install-novu-react-notification-center-package-in-your-react-app) guide to know more about it.

 ## Configuration

 ### Create a free account in Novu